ieeeEstuCs/PythonClass/README.md

 # PythonClass
-Scripts of our python training class
+Our training codes of our Python Training class Trainers = Ömer Keskin, Berkay Çokgör